abborg/abborg.github.io/_posts/2017-06-09-nothingness-in-C#-and-VB.markdown

 SampleEnum val = (SampleEnum)null; // Compiler error occurs here
 {% endhighlight %}

-Testing the different possible object types for the variable to accept the returned `Nothing` exposes what .Net is doing when converting between Visual Basic and C#; examine the results when the variable is an `Object`, a non-nullable value type, and a nullable value type.
+Testing the different possible object types for the variable to accept the returned `Nothing` exposes what .Net is doing when converting between Visual Basic and C#; examine the results when the function returns Visual Basic function returns a non-nullable value type, a nullable value type, and an `Object`.

 {% highlight VB linenos %}
 Module Library